Linking Participation and Economic Advancement

 Find out more

-Download the full open call including more in-depth information about project concepts and examples already identified.
+including more in-depth information about project concepts and examples already

-A mapping of the cases of participation in economic advancement we have identified so far appears below.
-Click on the markers to see a description of the example.
+See our map below for a snapshot of the cases identified so far, and click on the markers to see a description of the example.

 For more information, contact: